hapax/hapax.github.io/assets/boring.md

 discuss, and for the real numbers, the firm basis is drawing a continuous line on a piece of paper, or thinking about infinite decimal expansions.
-These are *models* of the real numbers, concrete-ish objects which capture enough of the abstract entity
+These are *models* of the real numbers, concrete-ish objects which capture the essence of the abstract entity
-$\mathbb{R}$ to convince us that nothing magical stops us from drawing certain points on the line, or continuing certain expansions.
+$\mathbb{R}$.
+They convince us (or at least me) that there is nothing magical stopping someone from drawing certain points on the line, or continuing certain expansions.
 Similarly, the indescribable things we would like to exist and reason about might *depend on our models of set theory itself*.